eduuh/eduuh-tech-blog/data/blog/dotnet/dependecyInjection.md

 Dependecy injection addresses these problems through:

-- The use of an interface or base class to abstract the dependecy implementation.
+- The use of an **interface** or **base class to abstract the dependecy implementation**.
-- Registration of the dependecy in a service container.
-Asp.Net core provides a built-in service container, IServiceProvider.
+- Registration of the dependecy in a service container. .Net core provides a built-in service container, **IServiceProvider.**
 - Injection of the service into the constructor of the class where it's used.
 The framework takes on the responsibility of creating an instance of the dependecy and disposing of it when it's no longer needed.

 <div className="flex flex-wrap -mx-2 overflow-hidden xl:-mx-2">